-Carnegie SVRA is scheduled to reopen Friday, August 28, 2015.
-Please see the attached flyer for additional information about the Tesla Fire including a map delineating the area that will be temporarily closed.
+Carnegie SVRA has reopened following a fire that burned 65 acres of riding area on August 19, 2015.
+Please see the attached map of the 65 acre burned area, which is closed for fire recovery.
 The affected area is the western edge of the park, stretching from the creek to the southern boundary and west of Pottery Loop.
 Please contact the park at 925-447-9027 for more information.
-[8/27/15]
+[10/7/15]

 Please visit the Carnegie SVRA General Plan website